ayush28j/colabshopper/API_DOCUMENTATION.md

-# CoShopper API Documentation
+# ColabShopper API Documentation

-Complete API reference for the CoShopper backend service with 21 endpoints.
+Complete API reference for the ColabShopper backend service with 21 endpoints.

 ## Base URL